 Summary: This project will provide an additional eastbound general purpose lane (approximately 2.7 miles), replace the eastbound shoulder, and restore auxiliary lanes as needed throughout the project limits.
 With the proposed improvements, the existing Kraemer Boulevard and Tustin Avenue overcrossing bridges are anticipated to be replaced with new bridges.
 The design of this project was initiated on June 17, 2020.
-This quarter, the design team submitted the 35 percent structure design, obtained the environmental permit for geotechnical borings, completed geotechnical borings at the Santa Ana River, and continued work on utility coordination.
+This quarter, the design team submitted the 65 percent roadway design package to Caltrans for review and continued utility coordination.